-A service order for SAIOP must be completed by a physician, physician assistant, nurse practitioner, or licensed psychologist according to their scope of practice, prior to or on the first day that SAIOP services are provided.
+A service order for SACOT must be completed by a physician, licensed psychologist, physician assistant, or nurse practitioner according to their scope of practice, prior to or on the first day that SACOT services are provided.
 Refer to Section 5.4 for service order requirements.

-The amount, duration, frequency, and intensity of SAIOP services must be documented in the beneficiary's PCP.
+The amount, duration, frequency, and intensity of SACOT services must be documented in the beneficiary's PCP.
 Services must not be offered less frequently than the structured program set forth in the service description in Section 1.0 of this policy.